SAP/fundamental/docs/pages/components/shellbar.md

 ## Product Switcher and CoPilot
 {: .docs-header-h2}

-This example shows an application with CoPilot and integration with other products.
+This example shows an application with CoPilot, integration with other products, and a customized logo.

 {% capture app-layout %}